pepfar-datim/DATIM-OCL-Scripts/README.md

 ## Installation

-Please run `pip install -r requirements.txt` to install the required dependencies
+Run `pip install -r requirements.txt` to install the required dependencies.
+Even though installing dependencies in global environment works, it's always advisable to create a virtual environment and install the required dependencies there to avoid potential package conflicts.
+Note that if using a virtual environment, openhim imap mediator (https://github.com/pepfar-datim/openhim-mediator-imap-import/blob/master/src/index.js) needs to use the created virtual environment.

 ### Environment setup
 1. Create a `data/` folder (in the root of the project folder) that the python scripts have write access to